 - Imperative: Imperative taglines command the audience to do something.
 They usually begin with a verb and involve an action relevant to the brand’s message.
-Coca-Cola, one of the world’s most iconic brands, uses an imperative tagline with “Open Happiness.”
-Subtly assertive, this type of tagline can give your brand an edgy quality.
-However, they’re usually a little vaguer, so it can be difficult to nail down the right phrasing.
+Coca Cola’s “Open Happiness” is an example of an imperative tagline.
+Subtly assertive, this type of tagline can give your brand a quality of urgency.

 - Descriptive: This is the most straightforward type of tagline.
 Descriptive taglines concisely describe the brand’s promise or function.
-Think about Walmart, a grocery store best known for low prices.
+Think about Walmart, which is known for low prices.
 Its tagline is “Save Money.
 Live Better.”
 This phrase clearly yet simply explains Walmart’s primary function.

 - Provocative: Despite what the term suggests, provocative taglines don’t have to be shocking, per se.
 Rather, these taglines ask a question or offer a statement that provokes thought.
 Dove’s tagline “You are more beautiful than you think” is a prime example of a provocative tagline.

 - Superlative: Named for the highest degree of comparison, superlative taglines position a brand as the best in its industry.
 Budweiser is known as “The King of Beers,” BMW is known as “The Ultimate Driving Machine,” and Gillette is known as “The Best a Man Can Get.”
 Each of these brands is establishing itself as the superior product within its product category.

 - Interrogative: Interrogative taglines ask the audience a question.
 One of the most famous taglines ever is an interrogative tagline — the California Milk Processor Board’s “Got Milk?”